Abdominal Aortic Aneurysm (AAA)

 Symptoms:

-• Mostly asymptomatic – most cases detected incidentally or on routinely screening
+• Mostly asymptomatic – most cases discovered incidentally

-• Abdominal / flank / back pain in minority of patients
+• If symptomatic - usually abdominal / flank / back pain

 Examination findings: